michaeladavis2308/alx-system_engineering-devops/0x00-shell_basics/README.md

 - prints the type of the file named iamafile

 * 13-symbolic_link
-- creates a symbolic link to a path bin/ls with the file name __ls__
+- creates a symbolic link to a path bin/ls with the file name __ls_

+* 14-copy_html
+- copies all the HTML files from the current directory to parent directory but copies files that don't exist in the parent directory of the working directory._

+* 100-lets_move
+-Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.